Students admitted to Public Administration Master, regardless of track affiliation.

 To earn 5 ECTS for this course, the final paper will be longer (around 7,000 words) for Public Administration Master Students.

-The reading list containing a mixture of articles and book chapters will be made available on the blackboard page approximately two weeks before the start of the course.
+Literature and additional information will be available on Brightspace two weeks before the start of the course.

 Dr. Sarah Giest firstname.lastname@example.org